erenkulaksiz/openrobot/README.md

-ROBOT developed by Eren Kulaksız and still in development.
+ROBOT developed by Eren Kulaksız called "Sentinel" and still in development.
 First A0 version made in February and uploaded in August.
 Planned version A1 will release soon.